Kennyvandoorn/IPASS/README.md

 # Introduction
 This is the repository for my propaedeutic year end project, called IPASS.

-The goal of this project was to write a library for a hardware component of your choice, and write this library using the OOP ways that we learned this period.
+The goal of this project is to write a library for a hardware component of your choice, and write this library using the OOP ways that we learned this period.
-You also needed to use the library you created to "talk" to the hardware.
+You had to use your self made library to communicate with the hardware.

-I chose to create a library that was based on hwlib, and I haven't used any other library.
+I have also created a little tic-tac-due(toe) game that uses buttons for players.
+The buttons 1-9 are linked to a specific coordinate in the grid.

-I also created a little tic-tac-due(toe) game that uses buttons as input, and after a button press, a circle will be drawn at the corresponding coordinate in the grid.
+After each button press a circle will be drawn at the corresponding coordinate in the grid.
-This way I can demonstrate my working library for the OLED.
+This way I can demonstrate my library for the OLED.

-# Included librarie(s)
+# Included libraries
-The library I created is based on [hwlib and bmptk](https://github.com/wovo/hwlib).
+This library makes use of [hwlib and bmptk](https://github.com/wovo/hwlib).

 # Used hardware
 This library is intended to be used with the [Arduino Due](https://www.arduino.cc/en/Main/ArduinoBoardDue).